MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-web-app.md

 # Example: Use the Azure SDK to provision and deploy a web app

-This example demonstrates how to use the Azure SDK management libraries in a Python script to provision a web app on Azure App Service and deploy app code from a GitHub repository
+This example demonstrates how to use the Azure SDK management libraries in a Python script to provision a web app on Azure App Service and deploy app code from a GitHub repository.
+(Equivalent Azure CLI commands are given at the end of the article.)

 All the commands in this article work the same in Linux/Mac OS bash and Windows command shells unless noted.